 There’s no such thing as a “secret” on the Internet.
 You may think so, but it’s not true.
 People can find anything they want — and keep it — forever.

 Be careful about posting pictures of yourself.
 Just because an older brother or sister has posted a picture on a site doesn’t make it a safe idea.
 Pictures telling people where you go to school make it easy for creepy adults to find out where you are.

 Don’t send pictures of other people.
 Forwarding an embarrassing picture of someone else is a form of bullying.
 How would you like it if someone did that to you?

 Don’t download content without your parents’ or teachers’ permission.
 Many sites have spyware that will damage your computer.
 Other sites have bad content.
 Your parents and teachers can check, so you can’t hide where you’ve been.

 Never share your password with anyone but your parents.

 Remember your parents and teachers are only trying to keep you safe.

-CBBC have more about staying safe on the internet here.
+These websites have more information about staying safe on the internet.